Carlos Palanca (born 1844): Career

-In Rizal's Chinese Overcoat, Alfonso Ang asserts that the character Quiroga in José Rizal's novel El Filibusterismo was based on Palanca.
+In Rizal's Chinese Overcoat, Alfonso Ang asserts that the character Quiroga in Rizal's novel El Filibusterismo was based on Palanca.
 Wilson (2004) also asserts this, that Rizal portrayed the character of Quiroga the Chinaman as a tacky and duplicitous opportunist, as a form of critique on Carlos Palanca's political and economic influence.
 Quiroga is portrayed just like Carlos Palanca where he is dressed as a mandarin bureaucrat with a blue-tasseled cap, advocating to open a Chinese consulate in Manila with himself as consul general.

-Later in 1898, Palanca's son, Engracio, would later serve as the first official consul general of Qing China to Spanish Philippines, appointed on July 28, 1898 and approved for service in September 1898, and arriving by January 1899, due to some delays on approval by the changing acting Spanish Governor-Generals during the Philippine Revolution, which from July 28, 1898 to January 1899, Carlos L. Palanca (Tan Quien Sien) acted instead as the de facto acting consul general.
+Later in 1898, Palanca's son, Engracio, would later serve as the first official consul general of Qing China to Spanish Philippines, appointed on July 28, 1898 and approved for service in September 1898, and arriving by January 1899, due to some delays on approval by the changing acting Spanish Governors-General during the Philippine Revolution, which from July 28, 1898 to January 1899, Carlos L. Palanca (Tan Quien Sien) acted instead as the de facto acting consul general.
 His son's tenure would be cut short though due to the change in political control from the Spanish authorities to the Americans after the Philippine Revolution in 1899 and complaints to the American authorities from Cantonese, British, and German merchants that Carlos had previously made enemies of.
 Also, due to the recent death of Carlos' wife around 1899, his son decided to step down as consul-general by March 1899 to observe a period of mourning.
 By April 15, 1899 though, his son would instead help the Communidad de Chinos found the Anglo-Chinese School (modern-day Tiong Se Academy), the first and oldest Chinese Filipino school in the Philippines, offering foreign language, math, science, and the Confucian classics.
 Later, his son would instead act as the Chinese consul general in Havana, Cuba during its US military rule, but then would return again by 1900 in Manila to serve as interim consul during US military rule of the Philippines.